Selection Criteria and Process

 - Clarity of thought and excellent writing abilities.

 - Commitment to contributing to the IIS or its related institutions and constituencies.

 Successful candidates are selected by the IIS Scholarships Committee.
-Applications are due on 31 March (every year).
-Applications reviews usually take place in April.
+Applications are due by 31 March (every year).
+Application reviews usually take place in April.
 Shortlisted candidates may be called for an interview in late May.
-The successful candidate will receive notice by mid/late June.
-No legal entitlement shall be constituted by applying to the programme.
+Candidates will receive notification of whether they have been successful by mid/late June.
 As a matter of policy, the Institute does not disclose reasons for rejecting an application.

 Core Research Areas

-There is great need for research in areas that are traditionally considered part of Islamic Studies.
+There is great need of research by IIS in areas that are traditionally considered part of Islamic Studies.
 Among these, the most relevant to the Institute’s research needs are: